Skip to main content

 Individual hackers, mischievous kids, lone wolf identity thieves, terrorists, political parties, unethical marketers, rival superpowers, and possibly even space aliens want access to data.
 They employ various tactics to breach data security, including the following:

-- Ransomware: In a ransomware attack, cybercriminals infiltrate an organization's systems and encrypt its data, making it inaccessible to the victim.
+• Ransomware: In a ransomware attack, cybercriminals infiltrate an organization's systems and encrypt its data, making it inaccessible to the victim.
 They then demand a ransom payment, typically in cryptocurrency, in exchange for the decryption key.
-Failure to pay may result in permanent data loss or the exposure of sensitive information, amplifying the financial and reputational damage of a data breach.
+Failure to pay may result in permanent data loss or the exposure of sensitive information, amplifying a data breach's financial and reputational damage.
+Hence, it is important to have good ransomware protection.

-- Password Guessing: Don’t make your password “1234” or, even worse, “password.”
-A whole genre of hacking involves buying a computer with a powerful processor and loading a dictionary program to brute force password guesses.
+• Password Guessing: Don’t make your password “1234” or, even worse, “password.”
+A whole hacking genre involves buying a computer with a powerful processor and loading a dictionary program to brute force password guesses.

-- Recording keystrokes: There are a bunch of programs that can secretly record your keystrokes and transmit them to a third party for analysis.
-If you have one of these bugs and use a keyboard to input your password or other credentials, that goes to the hacker, and someday, you're locked out of your own accounts.
+• Recording keystrokes: A bunch of programs can secretly record your keystrokes and transmit them to a third party for analysis.
+If you have one of these bugs and use a keyboard to input your password or other credentials, that goes to the hacker, and someday, you're locked out of your accounts.

 What Can Attackers Do With Stolen Data?